The Montessori method of education has been widely accepted around the world for more than a century.

 The Montessori method of education provides children with a Prepared Environment that gives children the freedom to completely develop through physical and sensorial stimulation.

-Refer this to further understand the Montessori curriculum.
+Refer to this to further understand the Montessori curriculum.

 Montessori Program for Infants and Toddlers: (0 to 3 years)